Bournville is great all-year round but at Christmas it comes into its own. Here are five reasons Bournville is the place to be at Christmas.

-This year Cadbury World is putting on a family fun live pantomime show of Snow White and the Chuckle Beans.
-The thirty minute long performance will be on every weekend of December at various different times of the day.
+This year Cadbury World is putting on a family fun live pantomime show of Aladdin.
+The 25 minute performance will be shown throughout December at various different times of the day.

 3. Bournville’s annual Christmas tree lights switch on

-On the very first Tuesday of each December of every year, Bournville celebrates the beginning of Christmas with the turning on of the village’s Christmas tree lights at Bounrville Green.
+Every year, Bournville celebrates the beginning of the festive season with the turning on of the village’s Christmas tree lights at Bounrville Green.

-This yearly event is organised by the Village Council and provides the local community with a festive evening of carol singing by Bourville’s Carillon, hot drinks, refreshments and charitable collections.
+This yearly event provides the local community with a festive evening of carol singing by Bourville’s Carillon, hot drinks, refreshments and charitable collections.

 4. Seasonal community celebrations

-Bournville doesn’t take celebrating Christmas lightly, various festive community events take place every December of each year, and this year wasn’t an exception.
+Bournville doesn’t take celebrating Christmas lightly, various festive community events take place every December of each year, and this year isn’t an exception.

-Just some seasonal celebrations include: a Christmas Market and Fair at Dame Elizabeth Cadbury School, St Francis’ Church Christmas Market, Christmas Fayre at Bournville Junior School and Selly Manor hosting A Traditional Christmas.
-An event that takes place annually and consists of decorating the manor with traditional Christmas decorations lit up by candles, to give residents an authentic feel of what Christmas would have been like in Bournville over 400 years ago.
+Just some seasonal celebrations include: a Christmas Market and Fair at Dame Elizabeth Cadbury School, St Francis’ Church Christmas Market, Christmas Fayre at Bournville Junior School.

-The Phoenix Hall, Bordesley, is also getting the community into the Christmas spirit this year by holding a Christmas grotto and providing free food on December 18th between 3pm-7pm.
+The Selly Manor Museum, is also getting the community into the Christmas spirit this year by holding a Christmas craft fair and Santa’s grotto, on November 25th between 11am-4pm.

 5. Taking a walk around Bournville’s historical landscapes

-What better way to get into the Christmas festivities than soaking up all the seasonal atmosphere by having a walk around Bournville’s historical landscapes and parkland, and getting to know the village’s history a little better.
+What better way to get into the festive atmosphere than by walking around Bournville’s historical landscapes and parkland, and getting to know the village’s history a little better.